BleuLlama/Dirt/README.md

 Which replaces your current directory with the one in the pile.
 It's a kind of combined pop/push thing.

+You can also use the autocomplete, by hitting 'tab' in bash. for example:

+    ddirs [tab]

+and you'll see the list of piles...

 ## Internals